Mary Zadnik, ScD, MEd, OTR/L

-Dr. Zadnik is an experienced clinician and researcher who has served in occupational therapist positions at the National Institutes of Health in Bethesda, Maryland, Union Memorial Hospital in Baltimore, the University of Maryland Medical Center, and Hanover Hospital in Pennsylvania.
+Dr. Zadnik is an experienced clinician and researcher who has served in occupational therapist positions at the National Institutes of Health in Bethesda, MD, Union Memorial Hospital in Baltimore, the University of Maryland Medical Center and Hanover Hospital in Pennsylvania.
 She also previously served as clinical research supervisor for the University of Maryland Medical Center’s orthopedic trauma surgery department.

-Dr. Zadnik has served as project director for several U.S. Department of Defense research grants, most recently for a study addressing the challenges of recovering from major extremity trauma through the Major Extremity Trauma Research Consortium (METRC), and a trial testing the effectiveness of an antibiotic sleeve in the reduction of surgical wound infection for orthopedic musculoskeletal trauma to the lower legs.
+She has served as project director for several U.S. Department of Defense research grants, most recently for a study addressing the challenges of recovering from major extremity trauma through the Major Extremity Trauma Research Consortium (METRC), and a trial testing the effectiveness of an antibiotic sleeve in the reduction of surgical wound infection for orthopedic musculoskeletal trauma to the lower legs.
 She also worked with the Patient Response to an Integrated Orthotic and Rehabilitation Initiative for Traumatic Injuries (PRIORITI) – Military Treatment Facilities (MTF) study to assist in the production of explanatory videos and a website for IDEO, a new orthosis or brace for the lower leg.